ziyujia/ziyujia.github.io/index.md

 # Biography

 I am an **<font color='#1677D2'>Assistant Professor</font>** at Institute of Automation of Chinese Academy of Sciences (**<font color='#1677D2'>CASIA</font>**), Beijing, China.
-Here I am lucky enough to work with Prof. [<b>Tianzi Jiang</b>](http://www.nlpr.ia.ac.cn/jiangtz/){:target="_blank"}.
-Before joining the CASIA, I was a staff at the Faculty of Science and Technology, University of Macau.
-I was a Joint Ph.D. student at Beijing Jiaotong University and National University of Singapore.
-In addition, I have maintained a long-term cooperative relationship with collaborators from the Massachusetts Institute of Technology, University of Macau, Nanyang Technological University, National University of Singapore, Harvard Medical School, Rutgers University, and ETH Zürich, etc.

-I strive for developing **<font color='#1677D2'>novel time series data mining, machine learning and deep learning algorithms</font>**.
+I strive to develop **<font color='#1677D2'>novel time series data mining, machine learning, and deep learning algorithms</font>**.
 In addition, I am also interested in a broad range of physiological time series applications in sleep stage classification, Brain Computer Interface, and affective computing.
 Besides research, I’m also an enthusiastic coder.
-I have participated in some large software development projects, and I am familiar with many tools for processing big data, such as Hadoop, Hbase, Hive, Spark, Flink and Storm.
+I have participated in some large software development projects and am familiar with many tools for processing big data, such as Hadoop, Hbase, Hive, Spark, Flink, and Storm.

 <font color='red'>If you want to collaborate with me or conduct research internships, please feel free to contact me!</font>